zrashwani/arachnid/README.md

 ## Advanced Usage:
    There are other options you can set to the crawler:

    <?php

     // ... initialize
     $crawler = new \Arachnid\Crawler($url, $linkDepth);

-    //set logger for crawler (compatible with PSR-4)
+    //set logger for crawler activity (compatible with PSR-4)
     $logger = new \Monolog\Logger('crawler logger');
     $logger->pushHandler(new \Monolog\Handler\StreamHandler(sys_get_temp_dir().'/crawler.log'));
     $client->setLogger($logger)